 - A technique to isolate tumor-seeding cancer cells

 The progress and promise of the IGB is especially apparent in the early career successes of our younger investigators, who are bringing fresh perspectives to bear on important problems and motivating themselves and their peers to even greater achievements.
-These men and women have already established themselves as valuable scientific contributors, with the greater portion of their careers remaining for the future.
-Positioning these individuals in one or more of the IGB Research Themes helps drive the creative spark to push further into the undiscovered.
+These men and women have already established themselves as valuable scientific contributors, and they are poised for even greater success in the years ahead.
+Their participation in our thematic research groups, (“Themes”), helps drive the creative spark to push further into the undiscovered.

-As Director, I am mindful of the need for continuity and consistency in the research that we are pursuing, but I also know that we cannot afford inertia—we must embrace new opportunities whenever we can!
-In conjunction with our faculty and staff, we continue to evaluate our research themes, identify new areas to explore, undertake outreach and educational opportunities, and develop new ideas to generate economic development through our discoveries.
+A dynamic institute such as ours must balance the need for continuity and consistency in the research that we are pursuing, with a forward-looking stance that embraces new opportunities whenever we can.
+In conjunction with our faculty and staff, we continue to evaluate our Themes, identify new areas to explore, undertake outreach and educational opportunities, and develop new ideas to generate economic development through our discoveries.
 I am passionately committed to the founding mission of the IGB, to advance life sciences research and stimulate bioeconomic development in the state of Illinois.

 Our strategic approach to the future is critical to our continued success.
 Realizing the full potential of the genomic revolution requires integrating approaches and results from different sub-disciplines of biology with technologies, concepts, approaches, and information from disciplines such as engineering, computer science, physics, chemistry, mathematics, and the geological, atmospheric and social sciences.
-Given that IGB researchers come from more than 30 different departments and 8 colleges across campus, the institute is clearly poised to lead that charge.
+The treasure trove of “big data” generated by genomic research brings its own unique challenges in data management, necessitating an increase in computation prowess.
+Given that IGB researchers come from more than 30 different departments and 8 colleges across campus, and that we contribute to leading partnerships such as the Energy Biosciences Institute, the Center for Nutrition, Learning, and Memory, and the CompGen Initiative, the institute is clearly equipped to lead that charge.

 — Gene E. Robinson